-Smoke & Lyte is the brainchild of Ryan Bonomi, ’20, and was created during a Spring 2020 independent study.
-The website is dedicated to providing clear factual information about current political and legal issues in American society.
-Each topic page provides brief descriptions of what the topic is as well as popular terminology, statistics surrounding that issue, and an overview of the relevant laws.
+Smoke & Lyte was the brainchild of Ryan Bonomi, ’20, and was created during a Spring 2020 independent study.
+The website was dedicated to providing clear, factual information about current political and legal issues in American society.
+Each topic page provided brief descriptions of the issue as well as popular terminology, statistics related to that topic, and an overview of the relevant laws.

 Read More